2012–13 Colorado State Rams men's basketball team

 The 2012–13 Colorado State Rams men's basketball team represented Colorado State University during the 2012–13 NCAA Division I men's basketball season.
-The team was coached by Larry Eustachy in his 1st season.
-They played their home games at the Moby Arena on Colorado State University's main campus in Fort Collins, Colorado and are a member of the Mountain West Conference.
+The team was coached by Larry Eustachy in his first season.
+They played their home games at the Moby Arena on Colorado State University's main campus in Fort Collins, Colorado and were a member of the Mountain West Conference.
 They finished with a record of 26–9 overall, 11–5 in Mountain West for a second-place finish.
 They lost in the semifinals of the Mountain West tournament to UNLV.
-They receive at-large bid in the 2013 NCAA tournament which they defeated Missouri in the second round before losing to Louisville in the third round.
+They received an at-large bid to the 2013 NCAA tournament, where they defeated Missouri in the second round before losing to Louisville in the third round.